janusnic/vagrant_debian_wheezy_rvm/README.md

 One hurdle we have seen for Rails newcomers is installing and configuring Ruby on Rails on their computers.
 This tool sets up of a Ruby on Rails development environment.
 Follow the steps below.
 If you have questions, please feel free to [create an issue (really!)](http://github.com/railsmn/railsmn-dev-box/issues).

+## WARNING
+File syncing does not work with certain older versions of VirtualBox.
+If the file syncing does not work for you, uninstall your current version of Viru

+## Date of most recent release
+10/20/2014

+## Versions of Software used as of the most recent release:
+debian-wheezy-rvm Vagrant base box: 0.0.0
+VirtualBox: 4.3.18
+Vagrant: 1.6.5

 ## Getting started